Arnie09/GLaD_OS/README.md

 # GLaD_OS

 A handy personal assistant who talks sharp and turns on your lights and fans and plays you music if you feel lonely.
-GLaD_OS is actually the AI protagonist of the game[Portal](https://store.steampowered.com/app/400/Portal/).
+GLaD_OS is actually the AI protagonist of the game [Portal](https://store.steampowered.com/app/400/Portal/).
 But unlike GLaD_OS in the game, this glados will be help you,willingly or unwillingly that is not assured.

 **Platform** : Raspberry Pi(all functions), Linux(no IOT), Windows(no IOT).